aws/amazon-sagemaker-examples/CONTRIBUTING.md

 You may want to consider using sequential notebooks to write your example if the following conditions apply:

-* Your example takes over two hours to execute
+* Your example takes over two hours to execute.
-* You want to emphasize on the different steps of the example in great detail and depth (i.e. one notebook goes into detail about data exploration, the next notebook thoroughly describes the model training process, etc)
+* You want to emphasize on the different steps of the example in great detail and depth (i.e. one notebook goes into detail about data exploration, the next notebook thoroughly describes the model training process, etc).
-* You want customers to have the ability to run part of your example if they wish to (i.e. they only want to run the training portion)
+* You want customers to have the ability to run part of your example if they wish to (i.e. they only want to run the training portion).

 ### What are the guidelines for writing Sequential Notebooks?